MaibornWolff/alt-core-js/README.md

 </div>

+The ALT framework is designed to test logic that spans multiple services/endpoints which might use different technologies and protocols.

+It does so by executing `scenarios` (1 scenario = 1 complete use case) which are composed of `actions` (e.g. 1 action could be a call to and response from a service).

-Simple test framework supporting execution of different `scenarios` based on `action` templates.
-The framework supports definition of different action types in a *yaml* format, including e.g. which endpoints have to be called with which parameters as well as defining validation rules to be applied on the responses.
+The framework supports the definition of different action types in a *yaml* format, including e.g. which endpoints have to be called with which parameters as well as defining validation rules to be applied on the responses.
 It also supports detailed report creation of the test results.
 For more detailed documentation, check out the [wiki](https://github.com/MaibornWolff/alt-core-js/wiki)!

 ## Features